jnaidu/covisint-gitbook-portal-service/targeting_content/README.md

     1. Site to which all the members have access
     2. Content can be syndicated to another site
         * Only members of the site where the content is published will see it
-c.
-The content is permissioned to a role shared by the site members
+3. The content is permissioned to a role shared by the site members
-i.
-Site Member
+    1. Site Member
-1. Membership driven by Service Package
+        * Membership driven by Service Package
-d.
-The article is displayed either in:
+4. The article is displayed either in:
-i.
-Web content display portlet on the Site where the content is stored
+    1. Web content display portlet on the Site where the content is stored
-1. Global content can be displayed on any page ii.
-Asset publisher portlet on any site as long as it is scoped to display content from the site where the content is stored
+        * Global content can be displayed on any page
+    2. Asset publisher portlet on any site as long as it is scoped to display content from the site where the content is stored